 [12] D. Moritz et al. Perfopticon: Visual query analysis for distributed databases.
-Computer Graphics Forum (Proc.
-EuroVis), 2015.
+In proceeding EuroVis, 2015.

 [13] J. R. Haritsa.
 The Picasso database query optimizer visualizer.
-PVLDB, 3(2):1517–1520, 2010.
+In proccedding of PVLDB, 2010.

 [14] Sneha Gathani, Peter Lim, and Leilani Battle.
 2020.
 Debugging Database Queries: A Survey of Tools, Techniques, and Users.
-In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI '20).
-Association for Computing Machinery, New York, NY, USA, 1–16.
-DOI:https://doi.org/10.1145/3313831.3376485
+In Proceedings of CHI, 2020.

 [15] Baryamureeba, Venansius & Ngubiri, John.
-(2004).
 On Improvement of the Volcano Search and Optimization Strategy.
-839-846.
-10.1007/11558958_101.
+In proceeding of PARA, 2004.